HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 * `GetInputArtifactsByExecutionID` rename to `GetInputArtifactsByTaskID`, via `ListArtifactEvents` and `ListArtifacts`
 * `GetOrInsertArtifactType`, use a combination of `GetArtifact`, `UpdateArtifact`
 * `FindMatchedArtifact`, use `ListArtifacts` and filter on `uri`

+### Driver changes

+Various interactions in the driver need adjustments to move away from MLMD.
+The key change involves transitioning from creating Executions to creating Tasks.

+In the pipeline, the `ROOT_DAG` driver currently passes an `execution_id` flag to subsequent drivers.
+This needs to be updated to pass `parent_task_id` instead.
+Downstream driver tasks will continue to propagate their corresponding tasks as `parent_task_id` as well.

+Multiple control flows involving execution creation and management exist.
+These are detailed in the sections below.

+#### Control Flows

+The KFP driver component creates and manages different types of executions during pipeline execution.
+These executions follow two main patterns:

+**DagExecution**

+Manages control flow and has two subtypes:

+- **RootDag** (runs once per pipeline)
+  - Creates the Pipeline and PipelineRun context in MLMD
+  - Stores pipeline runtime input information

+- **Dag** (runs for each task group)
+  - Handles conditional logic (Condition, ConditionBranch, Loop, LoopIteration)
+  - Resolves conditional expressions
+  - Processes inputs for task groups
+  - Calculates iteration counts for loops

+**ContainerExecution**
+  - Runs before every launcher/executor pod
+  - Handles caching decisions and input resolution
+  - Generates the pod specification for the executor
+  - Stores cache fingerprint in the task store
+  - Download and Upload artifacts

+Each execution type has distinct responsibilities and interacts with MLMD differently based on its role in the pipeline workflow.

 ##### ContainerExecution